Pablo Reyes Player Props: Red Sox vs. Angels

 Pablo Reyes At The Plate

-- Reyes has picked up a hit in five of eight games this year, with multiple hits three times.
+- Reyes has picked up a hit in five of eight games this season, with multiple hits three times.

+- In eight games played this year, he has not hit a long ball.

-- Reyes has driven in a run in one game this year, and it was more than one in that game.
+- Reyes has an RBI in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.